 Problem solving begins with a current context, “We’re having a problem with X. How do we solve it?”
 Problem finding asks do we even have a good idea of what the problem is?
 Maybe the reason for the problems we’ve been seeing has to do with the fact that we haven’t solved a different problem we don’t know about yet.
 “Let’s spend time trying to find that.”

 Another way of expressing this is a concept I’ve heard about from economists, called “opportunity cost,” which, in one context, gets across the idea that by implementing a regulation, it’s possible that better outcomes will be produced in certain categories of economic interactions, but it will also prevent certain opportunities from arising which may also be positive.
-The rub is these opportunities will not be known ahead of time, and will not be realized, because the regulation creates a barrier to entry that entrepreneurs and investors will find too high of a barrier to overcome.
+The rub is these opportunities will not be known ahead of time, and will not be realized, because the regulation creates a barrier to entry that entrepreneurs and investors will find too high to overcome.
 This concept is difficult to communicate to many laymen, because it sounds speculative.
 What this concept encourages people cognizant of it to do is to “consider the unseen,” to consider the possibilities that lie outside of what’s currently known.
 One can view “problem finding” in a similar way, not as a way of considering the unseen, but exploring it, and finding new knowledge that was previously unknown, and therefore unseen, and then reconsidering one’s notion of what the problem really is.
 It’s a way of expanding your knowledge base in a domain, with the key practice being that you’re not just exploring what’s already known.
 You’re exploring the unknown.

 The story he tells about MacCready illustrates working with a good modeling system.
 He needed to be able to fail with his ideas a lot, before he found something that worked.
 So he needed a simple enough modeling system that he could fail in, where when he crashed with a particular model, it didn’t take a lot to analyze why it didn’t work, and it didn’t take a lot to put it back together differently, so he could try again.